Giles County, Virginia: Geography

 According to the U.S. Census Bureau, the county has a total area of 360 sqmi, of which 356 sqmi is land and 4.6 sqmi (1.3%) is water.
+Giles County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

+It is the site of two of the highest mountain peaks of Virginia.